zyla/purs-oxide/README.md

 # purs-oxide

 This little thing someday hopes to become a PureScript compiler.
-For now it's just an incomplete parser, but it is growing steadily.
+For now it's just a parser, but it is growing steadily.

 ### Advantages